juanma-wp/enterprise-block-editor/Module 7 WordPress Data Layer and wp.data/03 Fetching Data with wp-data.md

-# **Fetching Data with wp.data**
+# 7.3: Fetching Data with wp.data

 The WordPress Data Layer, powered by `wp.data`, provides a structured way to interact with WordPress data (available through the REST API).
-The `@wordpress/core-data` package simplifies querying and manipulating entities such as posts, terms, and users by offering hooks and selectors that enable fetching this type of data efficiently within the Block Editor.
+The [`@wordpress/core-data`](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-core-data/) package simplifies querying and manipulating entities such as posts, terms, and users by offering hooks and selectors that enable fetching this type of data efficiently within the Block Editor.

 ## Querying Posts, Terms, and Users with `@wordpress/core-data`

-The `@wordpress/core-data` package introduces several and actions to retrieve and update data related to of core WordPress entities.
+The [`@wordpress/core-data`](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-core-data/) package introduces several hooks and actions to retrieve and update data related to core WordPress entities.

-`getEntityRecord` and `getEntityRecords` are two selectors available on the "core" store that allow in combination with other selectors such as `hasFinishedResolution` or `isResolving` to efficiently fetch and track the loading state of WordPress entities.
+[`getEntityRecord`](https://developer.wordpress.org/block-editor/reference-guides/data/data-core/#getentityrecord) and [`getEntityRecords`](https://developer.wordpress.org/block-editor/reference-guides/data/data-core/#getentityrecords) are two selectors available on the "core" store that allow in combination with other selectors such as [`hasFinishedResolution`](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-data/#hasfinishedresolution) or [`isResolving`](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-data/#isresolving) to efficiently fetch and track the loading state of WordPress entities.

 ```javascript
 const data = useSelect((select) => {